vmware/load-balancer-and-ingress-services-for-kubernetes/docs/multiple-ako.md

 ## Overview

-Prior to AKO 1.7.1, single instance of AKO was responsible to process kubernetes/openshift objects updates and creates corresponding AVI objects at controller.
+Prior to AKO 1.7.1, single instance of AKO was responsible to process kubernetes/openshift objects updates and synced corresponding objects in the Avi Controller.

-With AKO 1.7.1, multiple AKO instance can be deployed in a cluster to create namespace based isolation.
-This will help to club group of kubernetes/openshift namespaces under one AKO.
-So that AKO will handle all kubernetes/openshift events for those namespaces only.
+With AKO 1.7.1, multiple AKO instances can be deployed in a cluster to create namespace based isolation.This will allow AKO to operate over a group of kubernetes namespaces, in order to handle objects from these namespaces only.
 To run multiple AKO, following two features will be used.

 * <b>Namespace Sync feature</b>